-The rock which is removed from its natural site, normally reduce or dressed after which finished for building purposes, known as a stone and the artwork of building a structure with stones known as stone masonry.
+The rock which is removed from its natural site, which is normally reduced or dressed after which finished for building purposes known as a stone, and the artwork of building a structure with stones known as stone masonry.

 Main types of stone masonry:

 Stone masonry in which either unpainted or coarsely prepared stones are placed is called rubber masonry.